sillsdev/ptx2pdf/docs/documentation/README.md

 For control over the footer, fifteen similar ```\def``` commands are available, beginning with ```\RF``` instead of ```\RH```.

 ### <a name="ptx2pdf-MacroSetupParameters-HEADFOOT">Setting a complete set</a>
-It is sometimes desirable to set a complete set of the 6 header / footer postitions in one go.
+It is sometimes desirable to set a complete set of the 6 header / footer positions in one go.
 A convenience function has been implemented to allow this:
 ```
 \HEADFOOTset{H}{noV}{\pageno}{\empty}{\empty}{\empty}{\empty}{\pageno}